fmojica30/tektrakker/README.md

 ---

-## How to get activate the virtual environment and React environment
+## How to activate the virtual environment and React environment

 - Open the root folder of the project
 - Run `source env/bin/activate`